Vilwamangalam Swamiyar: God's visitations ("Seeing Gods")

 Once, on a Vrishchikam Kaarthika day (Kaarthika star-day of the Malayalam month Vrishchikam), when he went to Vadakkunnathan Temple in Thrissur, the deity was "missing".
 On his stepping out of the temple, he found the god sitting on the south wall facing south; apparently waiting to watch Kumaaranalloor Kaarthiaayani's arrival after her bath and fully attired.
 Ever since, a Pooja is performed on the south wall on the Kaarthika of Vrishchikam every year.

 On an Ashtami day, he visited Vaikom Temple but could not find the deity in the sanctorum.
 When he carefully searched, the lord was found disguised as an old Brahmin sitting and eating among a crowd of Brahmins enjoying a Sadhya next to a pillar in the north "Chuttambalam".
 Since then, during every feast in the temple, a plantain leaf is placed near that pillar with all dishes of the feast served.

 During an Utsavam in Ambalappuzha Sri Krishna Temple, Swamiyar found the missing god serving feast to the Maarars in the "Naatakasaala" (drama hall).
 Even to this day, the Naatakasaala feast for Maarars is given much importance owing to the supposed divine presence.

 On one of his sojourns, while approaching a forest area near Cherthala, the Swamiyar came face-to-face with seven divine women (angels).
-On approaching them, one ran away but fell into a very muddy part of a pond.
+On approaching them, one ran away but fell into a muddy part of a pond.
 When he extricated her, her hair was full of mud, and that was the reason for the place to get the name "Cherthala", and the deity Cherthala Kaarthiaayani.

 He is also said to have seen the deity at the site of Eravikulangara Temple.

 If these legends are to be believed, there must have been more than one Vilwamangalam Swamiyar, since historically these events must have occurred in different periods.
 Ulloor S. Parameswara Iyer believes that there were at least three Swamiyars.